esmaeilsadeghijob/spring-redis-storage/README.md

 # redis-auth-cache
-Spring Redis Authentication Store And Caching
+Spring Redis as Session Store, Repository And Caching

 * Running redis on Docker